Codecademy/docs/content/cybersecurity/concepts/multi-factor-authentication/multi-factor-authentication.md

 ## Factors

-There are, broadly speaking, five ways for a user to prove his identity.
-A user can prove his identity through
+There are, broadly speaking, five ways for a user to prove their identity.
+A user can prove their identity through the following:

 - Something the user knows
 - Something the user has
 - Something the user is
-- Some*where* the user is
+- Somewhere the user is
-- Some*when* the user is
+- Somewhen the user is

-Multi-factor authentication is typically discussed online or in a corporate context as two-factor authentication (2FA) which consists in the user providing two of the above factors as a means to more securely verify his identity.
+Multi-factor authentication is typically discussed online or in a corporate context as two-factor authentication (2FA) which consists in the user providing two of the above factors as a means to more securely verify their identity.
 More factors being used in the verification process results in greater security.

 Below are common examples for each of the authentication factors.